 \section{Related Work}

-Extending LLM code generation to tackle more realistic real-world problems for software engineers is an active area of research.
+Extending LLM code generation to tackle realistic real-world problems for software engineers is an active area of research.
 One trend in this direction is software engineering agents, who facilitate developers in their everyday tasks.
-More specifically, as related to our work, is research into extending LLM code synthesis to tackle more realistic and complex scenarios.
+More directly related to our work is research in extending LLM code synthesis to tackle more realistic and complex scenarios.
 Much of this research is focussed on automatically correcting issues or extending the functionality of a solution in a GitHub repository~\cite{SWE-Bench:journals/corr/abs-2310-06770, DevEval:li-etal-2024, Aleithan11024333, NEURIPS2024_5a7c9475-SWE-agent, FEA-li-etal-2025}.
-While the fix or code extension may be relatively minor, the difficulty is in providing the LLM with the correct context, which can be non-trivial given the size of the repository.
-In contrast, our work focusses on taking a specification of an application that has multiple microservices, and generating code from scratch to realize the specification.
-The challenge in this problem is the complexity of the specification.
+While the code repair or extension may be relatively minor, the difficulty is in locating the relevant context, which can be non-trivial given the size of the repository.
+In contrast, our work focusses on taking a specification of an application that has multiple microservices and generating code from scratch to realize the specification.
+The challenge here is the complexity of the specification.
 It requires generating code that incorporates business logic, invokes the appropriate internal and external dependencies, incorporates non-functional considerations such as logging and authentication, and handles a variety of inputs and multiple error conditions.